wso2/product-apim/README.md

     - Configure API routing policies with capabilities of WSO2 Enterprise Service Bus.
     - Powered by WSO2 Enterprise Service Bus.

-* Manage developer community:
+* Manage Developer Community:
     - Self-sign up for API consumption.
     - Manage user account including resetting password.
     - Developer interaction with APIs via comments and ratings.
     - Support for developer communication via forums (Available soon in a future version).
     - Powered by WSO2 Identity Server.

-* Govern complete API lifecycle:
+* Govern Complete API Lifecycle:
     - Manage API lifecycle from cradle to grave: create, publish, block, deprecate, and retire.
     - Publish both production and sandbox keys for APIs to enable easy developer testing.
     - Publish APIs to partner networks such as ProgrammableWeb (Available soon in a future version).
     - Powered by WSO2 Governance Registry.

-* Monitor API usage and performance:
+* Monitor API Usage and Performance:
     - All API usage published to pluggable analytics framework.
     - Out-of-the-box support for WSO2 Business Activity Monitor and Google Analytics.
     - View metrics by user, API, and more.